-A WWII novel set in Greece.
+A novel about the Greek island that rescued all its Jews in WWII.
 A story about sacrifice and perseverance.
-Now available on Amazon.

 A dying man’s last words point toward a tantalizing treasure, a forbidden love, and the secrets of a shattered family’s past.